SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     * Branch: choose `^main$`
     * Configuration: choose either `Autodetected` or `Cloud build configuration file`

-    Finally click the `Create` button and the trigger should show up on the triggers page.
+    Finally, click the `Create` button and the trigger should show up on the triggers page.

 7. To activate the trigger, push some code to the chosen repository.